Unit Group 3131

 Job openings will arise primarily from employment increase, but also through positions being vacated by pharmacists who are retiring.
 There is very little turnover in this occupation.
 Some pharmacists are turning to university teaching positions (see 4121), pharmaceutical research (see 2121), and sales (see 6221).
 Others are moving into management positions, such as in retails sales (see 0621).
 Most university graduates usually find work soon after completing their studies and remain employed throughout their career.

 Because there is almost no unemployment in this occupation, almost all openings will be filled by pharmacy graduates and, to a lesser degree, immigrants who meet the requirements of theOrdre des pharmaciens du Québec.
 The percentage of immigrants in this occupation in 2006 (13% compared with 12% for all occupations, according to census data) shows that positions are accessible to newcomers.
 The number of immigrants working in this occupation is expected to increase over the coming years, since theOrdre des pharmaciens du Québec has taken a number of steps to help people who graduated outside Quebec to meet the Ordre's requirements.
 Also, in 2011, the new refresher program for foreign pharmacists developed by the University of Montreal in conjunction with the Ordre welcomed its first 30 students from around the world.
-After only 16 months of training and work placements, as compared to four or five years previously, candidates can take positions in this occupation.
+After only 16 months of training and work placements, as compared to four or five years previously, candidates can take positions in this occupation, as did the thirty graduates of this cohort in 2013.

 The occupation attracts quite a few applicants, but the number of spaces in pharmacy programs is limited.
 Until recently, there were not enough graduates to meet the demand, either in health care facilities or in community pharmacies.
 The placement rate for pharmacy graduates is excellent, and the unemployment rate is very low according to the data from the Quebec Department of Education, Recreation and Sport's Relance survey.